Indirect discrimination is an extremely common occurrence in the workplace. Indirect Discrimination occurs where:

 Employers must remember to consider all of the possible consequences of procedures and practices they wish to implement within their business and where possible indirect discrimination exists to consider whether the procedure or practice is a proportionate means of achieving a legitimate aim.
 For example a dress code that protects employee health and safety will likely serve a legitimate aim and as long as it is a proportionate step should be fine.

-If you are an employer looking to implement changes to your workplace and wish to ensure that your changes do not give rise to a potential allegation of indirect discrimination please speak with Nockolds' Employment Team on 01279 755777 or get in touch with Darren Hayward, Head of our Employment Team.
+If you are an employer looking to implement changes to your workplace and wish to ensure that your changes do not give rise to a potential allegation of indirect discrimination please speak with Nockolds' Employment Team on 01279 755777 or get in touch with Gary Smith, Partner in our Employment Team.